psdurco/kodektep/README.md

 - Without the `.keys` file, **decryption is mathematically infeasible**
 - Each operation generates **unique and random AES keys and IVs**
-- Layers are **compressed, encoded, and shuffled** through AES-256 in 3, 6, or 9 passes
 - The final file is **fully functional** (opens like a normal file) but secretly contains hidden data

 ---